 A Japanese tree lilac (Syringa reticulata) is at its best for two weeks in early summer when the flowers bloom.
-The clusters of white, fragrant flowers are about a foot (31 cm.) long and 10 inches (25 cm.) wide.
+The clusters of white flowers are about a foot (31 cm.) long and 10 inches (25 cm.) wide.
+Though they don’t have the heady scent of traditional lilacs, they do have a pleasant fragrance.
 The plant is available as a multi-stemmed shrub or a tree with a single trunk.
 Both forms have a lovely shape that looks great in shrub borders or as specimens.

 Growing Japanese lilac trees near a window allows you to enjoy the flowers and fragrance indoors, but make sure you leave plenty of room for the tree’s 20 foot (6 m.) spread.
 After the flowers fade, the tree produces seed capsules that attract songbirds to the garden.

 Japanese lilacs are trees or very large shrubs that grow to a height of up to 30 feet (9 m.) with a spread of 15 to 20 feet (4.5-6 m.).
 The genus name Syringa means pipe, and refers to the plant’s hollow stems.
 The species name reticulata refers to the network of veins in the leaves.
 The plant has a naturally attractive shape and interesting, reddish bark with white markings that give it year-round interest.

 The trees bloom in clusters that are about 10 inches (25 cm.) wide and a foot (31 cm.) long.
 You might be reluctant to plant a flowering tree or shrub that takes up so much space in the garden and only blooms for two weeks, but the timing of the blossoms is an important consideration.
 It blooms at a time when most spring-bloomers are through for the year and summer-bloomers are still budding, thus filling in a gap when few other trees and shrubs are in flower.